antibaddy-zz/Mandelbrot2/README.md

 - Requires a square 'canvas' at present.
 Need to add height scaling for 'mapped' values
 - Zoom feature will eventually hit the limit for the 32 bit float type
-- Zoom feature depends on square canvas at present
+- Zoom feature assumes a square canvas
+- The image is not cached and so recomputed each time the draw() function is executed.

 ## Contributors